-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Exam feedback will be given via exam results and the exam feedback forms available on the Swansea University intranet.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Exam feedback will be given via exam results and the exam feedback forms available on the Swansea University intranet.

 Failure Redemption: A supplementary examination will form 100% of the module mark.